 To diagnose a concussion, doctors need to make sure brain structures are not damaged.
 The use of CT, MRI, or both may be needed.
 If there is no structural brain damage, only the symptoms need be treated.

 For concussion, acetaminophen is given for pain.
-Aspirin or another nonsteroidal anti-inflammatory drug (NSAID Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more ) should not be taken because they interfere with blood clotting and may contribute to bleeding from damaged blood vessels.
+Aspirin or another nonsteroidal anti-inflammatory drug (NSAID Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more ) should not be taken because they interfere with blood clotting and may contribute to bleeding from damaged blood vessels.
 Rest of both the body and the brain is the best treatment for a concussion.

 People who experience emotional difficulties may need psychotherapy.